martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The server initiates TLS renegotiation by sending a TLS HelloRequest (at \*2).
 The client then initiates a TLS handshake.
-Note that some TLS messages are elided from the exchange for the sake of brevity.
+Note that some TLS messages are elided from the figure for the sake of brevity.

 The critical messages for this example are the server requesting a certificate with a TLS CertificateRequest (\*3); this request might use information about